DiedrichsenLab/Functional_Fusion/docs/06extract.rst

 Data Extraction
 ===============

 Extraction reads out the effect-size estimates or timeseries data (the type) from a dataset out in a specific atlas space (the atlas).
+The data will then be aggregated across different runs and conditions, depending on the type of data extraction.
+By default, the estimates will also be z-standardized using the Residual Mean square image from the session.
-The result will be stored in a cifti-file in the subjects data directory, with a uniform Spatial and Data dimension.
+The result will be stored in a cifti-file with a uniform Spatial and Data dimension.
 This process is done can be done for all subject using the function :py:meth:`dataset.DataSet.extract_all`.

 For example, extracting sessions 1 from the MDTB dataset, with a split half-estimate for the condition in MNISymC3,  would look like this: